Ulcerative Colitis Background

 • • Fatigue: Chronic lethargy

-• • Weight loss: Due to malabsorption and loss of appetite
+• • Weight loss: Malabsorption and loss of appetite

 • • Fever: Occurs when inflammation is severe

-• • Anemia: Iron deficiency anemia due to excessive bleeding
+• • Anemia: Iron deficiency anemia due to excessive blood loss

 Diagnosis

-From clinical symptom confirmation to precise testing, various methods are utilized for an accurate diagnosis.
+various methods are used for an accurate diagnosis.

 Clinical Symptoms

-Diagnosis is primarily made by confirming clinical manifestations such as diarrhea, bloody stool, and rectal bleeding.
+Primary diagnosis is made by evaluating clinical presentations such as diarrhea, bloody stool, and rectal bleeding.

 Endoscopy